 David Punnamannil is the Founder & CEO of Lighthouse Voyage.
 Graduated from Trinity Western University.
 His heart has always been driven to the issues of Human Rights and especially, with the exploitation of women and children in India.
 He believes that we are a opportunity to make a difference, even if it is one persons life, it matters.
 David hopes that we all can come together to make a impact in the lives of many.
 Believing in each and every individual that Lighthouse is helping with.

-"There are over 7 Billion people in this earth.
+"There are over 7 billion people on this earth.
 The reality is that we are not going to know each and every one of them.
-So when we get the opportunity to meet someone and know someone, remember how valuable it is, its a blessing because not everyone will get the chance you have.
-You are Valuable."
+So when we get the opportunity to meet someone and know someone, remember how valuable it is.
+It's a blessing because not everyone will get the chance you have.
+You are valuable."

 Donor Relations Officer West Coast | Board Member

-Mark joined the lighthouse team in 2017 and is focused on providing strategic thinking and oversight to the board while growing Lighthouse’s donor base in Western Canada.
-Mark’s business experience includes managing a multi-million dollar Oil and Gas Services branch, managing a commercial services start-up business and providing strategic growth and sales to an established construction company.
-A native of India, Mark’s passion is to give others the same opportunity to experience love and opportunity that he has experienced in life.
+Mark joined the Lighthouse team in 2017 and is focused on providing strategic thinking and oversight to the board while growing Lighthouse’s donor base in Western Canada.
+Mark’s business experience includes managing a multi-million dollar oil and gas services branch, managing a commercial services start-up business and providing strategic growth and sales to an established construction company.
+A native of India, Mark’s passion is to give others the same chance to experience love and opportunity that he has received in life.

 Donor Relations Officer | Board Member

 Caleb Zurcher is a donor relations officer in Calgary and has been part of the Lighthouse team since it was founded in December 2015.
-He also works full time at Entuitive, a structural engineers firm, as a technologist on the special projects and restoration team.
-Outside of work Caleb has volunteered in youth ministry for the past 6 years.
-He is truly passionate about bring new hope and life to individuals who's lives have been stripped away from them.
+He also works full time at Entuitive, a structural engineering firm, as a technologist on the special projects and restoration team.
+Outside of work, Caleb has volunteered in youth ministry for the past 6 years.
+He is truly passionate about bring new hope and life to individuals who's dignity have been stripped away.

 HealthCare Coordinator | Board Member